biolab/orange2/docs/reference/rst/Orange.evaluation.scoring.rst

 Classification
 ==============

-Many scores for evaluation of classification models can be computed solely from the confusion matrix constructed manually with the :obj:`confusion_matrices` function.
-If class variable has more than two values, the index of the value to calculate the confusion matrix for should be passed as well.

 Calibration scores
 ==================
+Many scores for evaluation of the classification models measure whether the model assigns the correct class value to the test instances.
+Many of these scores can be computed solely from the confusion matrix constructed manually with the :obj:`confusion_matrices` function.
+If class variable has more than two values, the index of the value to calculate the confusion matrix for should be passed as well.

 .. autosingleton:: CA
 .. autoclass:: CAClass